Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Results

 \subsubsection{Classical NMF}

 In Table \ref{tab:NMF_InitialLetterTopics}, we display the topic keywords formed by classical NMF (Section \ref{subsec:NMF_method}) on the initial letters.
 Topic $1$ is related to courtroom trial proceeding for each case.
 Analyzing documents in this topic can potentially identify cases whose initial letters contain more comprehensive basic information.
-Other interesting topics may be Topic $6$ and $7$, which include a collection of different types of evidence mentioned in the initial letters.
-Topic $6$ describes police investigation that involves an eye witness and topic $7$ contains information about physical evidence such as DNA or blood.
+Other interesting topics may be Topic $6$ and Topic $7$, which include a collection of different types of evidence mentioned in the initial letters.
+Topic $6$ describes police investigation that involves an eye witness and Topic $7$ contains information about physical evidence such as DNA or blood.
+We notice that all Spanish words get attributed to Topic 3 and this suggests that there are documents in Spanish in our data set and that they were not clustered in any meaningful way.
+This is a shortcoming of our implementation that a collection of multilingual corpora is not able to be handled properly; however, Topic $3$ does help identify the bilingual feature of the CIP data set and automatically separates the Spanish sub-corpus for future analysis.
+We will discuss in detail how to handle those Spanish case files in Section \ref{sec:Conclusion}.

 \FloatBarrier